 Where is she now?

 She has been incarcerated at the Bedford Hills Correctional Facility, the New York State maximum security correctional facility for women, since 1983.
-She is now nearly 64 years old and not eligible for parole until 2056.
-In other words, she has a life sentence.
+She is now 67 years old and, because she was granted clemency by Governor Cuomo, will see a parole board in early 2017.